How Long Does USPS Background Check Takes?

 In short, when it comes to how far back does USPS background check go, individuals should count on the check going back forever, especially when it comes to listing their previous criminal history information on the application when prompted.

-No matter how far individuals expect the check to go, it is always a good idea to learn how to get a background check on yourself for employment and how to fix your background check should there be any mistakes in the results.
+No matter how far individuals expect the check to go, it is always a good idea to learn how to obtain a background check on yourself for employment and how to correct errors on your background check should there be any mistakes in the results.
 Individuals can perform a background check on themselves using the search bar at the top of this page.

 When it comes to USPS background check disqualifiers, things are much clearer.
 When it comes to USPS positions that don’t involve driving, there are officially no automatic disqualifiers as far as the criminal history check is concerned.